Student Portfolio and Assessment Organization HACKS

-I LOVE things organized and colorful (and rainbow).
-Assessments and portfolios can create PILES of paperwork and student work sample pages and be so stressful!
+I LOVE when things are organized and colorful!
+Assessments and portfolios can create PILES of paperwork and student work sample pages.
+Managing all the papers can be so stressful!

-I’m sharing all my favorite go to organzation HACKS to make assessments and student portfolios easier (and hopefully less stressful).
+I’m sharing my favorite go-to organization HACKS to make assessments and student portfolios easier (and hopefully less stressful for you).

 To start, I have a crate to keep ALL my student work samples and assessments in.
-This avoids all the pages piling up all over the room.
+This avoids pages piling up all over the room.
 I also have my student assessment binder.
 I had it bound at a local office supply store.
-Binders are so chunky to carry around.

 Inside the portfolio crate is a folder for each student.
-There is also a folder with all my assessment charts so I can quickly grab when I do assessments.
+There is also a folder with all my assessment charts that I can quickly grab when I do assessments.

 At the front is a “needs to be documented” folder.
-I put assessments that are done but I need to document in my assessment binder in this folder.
+In here, I put assessments that are done but I need to document in my assessment binder.
 I keep each assessment paper clipped together.

-This makes transfering the into my data bunder easier for me.
+This makes transferring the information to my data binder easier for me.

-Behind that is a “to be filed” folder assessments that I have documented and are ready to be filed into students’ portfolios.
+Behind that is a “to be filed” folder.
+The paperwork here consists of assessments that I have documented and are ready to be filed into students’ portfolios.

-I would like to introductce you to one of my favorite things…my data binder!
-Seriosuly I use it daily to either assess students or to guide my teaching and lesson planning.
+I would like to introduce you to one of my favorite things…my data binder!
+Seriously, I use it daily to either assess students or to guide my teaching and lesson planning.

-It has 2 parts.
+My data binder consists of two sections.
 The first part has as individual data page for each student which I print double sided.
-It has all the skills and objectives I assess on it.
+It has all the skills and objectives that I assess listed on it.
 These have been updated and are now EDITABLE!

-The second part has class lists data pages for each objective.
+The second part has data pages for each objective with a class list in the first column.
 I use these pages constantly when planning.
-I can quickly group or pair students up by ability using them.
+I can quickly group or pair students by ability using data on these pages.
 These are EDITABLE TOO!

-Now I mark each child’s level on their individual data page.
-Under letter identification, I put each letter (capital and lowercase) on their data page so I can see what letters they can identify.
-I can look at the whole child at once instead of flipping pages.
-I can easily see if a child growing, just maintaining skills, or regressing.
+Next, I mark each child’s level on his/her individual data page.
+Under letter identification, I put each letter (capital and lowercase) on the data page so I can see what letters the child can identify.
+I can look at the whole student at once instead of flipping pages.
+I can easily see if a child is growing, maintaining skills or regressing.

 Why the green pen you ask?
-Each quarter I use a different color ink to I can see the students growth.
+During each quarter’s assessments, I use a different color ink to I can see the students growth.
 I also use this as evidence to show student growth for my teacher evaluation and my teacher growth plan for my district!

-Now that I have documented their skill level in my assessment book, I put the assessments into the “to be filed” folder and file them when I have time.
-Or if I have a volenteer or assistant they can file the pages when they have time.
+Now that I have documented their skill levels in my assessment book, I put the assessments into the “to be filed” folder and file them when I have time.
+Or if I have a volunteer or assistant, they can file the pages when they have time.

 Then the final step is to put their work into their portfolios.
 LOVE this part!

 I keep my student portfolios in binders.
-In each child’s binder has a set of dividers.
-I copy the dividers onto colored card stock to keep it organzied as well.
+Each child’s binder has a set of dividers.
+I copy the dividers onto colored card stock to keep it organized.
 When I have time, I file each child’s assessment pages into their binder.
 The dividers make is super simple to add the pages to the binders.

 1. Whole group during circle time!
-Yes during circle time.
-For example, if I need to assess how they write letters I read an ABC book at circle and students write the letters on their page (which is on a clip board) as I read.
-Sometimes this activity take two circle times becasue their attention span is short.
+Yes, during circle time can be very useful for assessments.
+For example, if I need to assess how they write letters, I read an ABC book at circle and students write the letters on their page (which is on a clip board) as I read.
+Sometimes this activity takes two circle times because their attention span is short.

-2. Hands on activties during small group!
-I try to make assessments hands on when possible.
-So to assess their one to one corespondence students counted foam stickers which they stuck to their page.
+2. Hands-on activities during small group!
+I always like to make assessments hands-on when possible.
+To assess one-to-one correspondence, students counted foam stickers which they stuck to their page.

 3. Just OBSERVE!
-Sometimes we need to remember that obseravtion is one of the best ways to assess a student.
-I know with 18 kids and the asssesment list I had it wasn’t always possible to do this but I tryed to when possible or when something amazing was happening.
+Sometimes we need to remember that observation is one of the best ways to assess a student.
+I know with 18 students, it isn’t always possible to do this, but I make it a goal to document when possible or when something amazing happens.

 I keep a clipboard with an observation notes page on it to use.
 I take a photo then document it quickly on my notes page.
-Then since I do student portfolios I create a page for their portfolio.
-It’s super simple.
-Just type, insert the photo, print, and file it for their portfolio.
+I use the photo and notes to include on a page in the student portfolios.
+It’s super simple: just type, insert the photo, print and file it in their portfolio.

-4. One on one with my Assessment Binder (with my data binder by my side ready to document).
-Some skills you have to assess one on one like identifying letters or assess a skill with less distrcations.
+4. One-on-one with my Assessment Binder (with my data binder by my side ready to document).
+Some skills teachers have to assess one-on-one without distractions, like identifying letters.

-I keep my assesment binder, data binder, and assessment tub in one spot in my classroom so I can grab it when I need it.
-The tub has my colored pens, flashcards, and manipulatives I use for my assessments.
+I keep my assessment binder, data binder and assessment tub in one spot in my classroom so I can grab it when I need it.
+The tub has my colored pens, flashcards and manipulatives I use for my assessments.

-I have created over 500 pages of assessments and student portfolio peices for you!
-There are TONS of EDITABLE items too so you can make it exactly how you need it for you students and/or school!
+I have created over 500 pages of assessments and student portfolio pieces for you!
+There are TONS of EDITABLE items too so you can customize them in ways that work for your students and/or your school!

-Pin this image so you remember these assessment and organziation hacks!
+Love it?
+Pin this image so you remember these assessment and organization hacks!